pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---SMC-777.md

 _This port is under development_

-This machine can run both CP/M and S-OS and hence applications compiled for either OS will work.
+As well as producing native binaries, this machine can run both CP/M and S-OS and hence applications compiled for either OS will work.
 The target specific library can be used under either OS but testing has mostly taken place under CP/M.

 ## Classic library support